Tell us what you think about the information on this page and how you’re using it. Take our survey.

 An order to pay wages is issued and served on an employer or a client of a temporary help agency for wages, tips or other gratuities owed to an employee or employees.

-The employer or the client of a temporary help agency must comply with the order according to its terms, including paying the wages to the Director of Employment Standards in trust, or appeal the order within 30 days of the date the order is served.
+The employer or the client of a temporary help agency must comply with the order according to its terms.
+This includes paying the wages to the Director of Employment Standards in trust, or applying for a review (appeal) of the order within 30 days of the date the order is served.
 The order also requires the employer to pay an administrative cost of 10 per cent of the amount of the order, or $100, whichever is greater.

 Compliance order

-An officer can issue a compliance order if the officer finds that the employer has contravened a provision of the ESA.
+An officer can issue a compliance order if the officer finds that there has been a contravention of a provision of the ESA.
 The officer can order an employer or other person to stop contravening the provision, and to take certain steps or stop taking certain steps in order to comply with it.
 The order must also specify a date by which the employer or other person must comply with the order.
 These orders cannot require payment of wages or compensation.

 Example of a compliance order in addition to an order to pay wages